History of BMX (2017-2018)

 - Because of the high number of participants (over 4000), the event is scheduled to take place from Friday July 21st. up and till Saturday July 28th.
 A result of these high numbers of riders, specialy when we are racing in the USA is, that out of the 4000+ riders, there were around 1100 USA riders.
 So, 25% of the riders are coming from the USA, Personaly I think that is wrong.
 The balance is out of order.
 I think this needs attention by the UCI.
 The present ruling is that the organizing country is allowed to sent 32 riders per class to the Worlds.
-Ofcourse the fastest riders will win a medal for sure and the USA has very fast riders, but a final with 6 USA riders and only 2 foreign riders is not very exiting for a Challenge event.
+Ofcourse the fastest riders will win a medal for sure and the USA has very fast riders, but a final with 6 USA riders and only 2 foreign riders is not very exiting for a Challenge event and outside USA TV spectators.
 In the younger age classes that happened a lot.
 On Friday racing, in the main events, there was a fair mix of all countries in each race.
 That's good for publicity as well, you know what I main?

 On Tuesday, Cruiser class day, the grand stands were completely filled with spectators.

 - When the Cruiser finals were on, the comment on life stream was given was not of high quality.
 Same thing as with the announcers on the track, pitty that they could not pronounce the names of the foreign riders correct.
 To be professional in this field too, one should orientate more on a serious and professional commentary.
 The racing developed better then anouncing.
 Racing was cool, I enjoyed that very much.

 On Wednesday, the 20 inch Challenge youngest age classes were on